HELPING THE POOR TO BECOME ENTREPRENEURS IN INDIA

 The partners have agreed strict criteria on how candidates for funding should be assessed.
 The process is supported with the help of outreach workers who operate in slum areas.
 The fledgling entrepreneurs are given guidance as they embark on their new ventures to ensure they are on the right track.

-The first batch of funding has been released to beneficiaries and tiny businesses are beginning to emerge in the poorest of areas.
+The first batch of funding was released in 2019 and since then tiny businesses have been gradually emerging in the poorest of areas.

 Phoola was among our first beneficiaries and the funding provided enabled her to set up a little street business in Delhi, selling boiled eggs.

 The 28-year old can't read or write, and when we came across her in 2019, she was in a desperate situation, working as a domestic helper - and the main breadwinner for a family of six.